gva-jjoyce/gva_data/docs/gva.data.writers.md

 with the appropriate strings for the date currently in context.

 There are two additional date formatting placeholders, representing common
-exhanges:
+exchanges:
 - %date = %Y_%m_%d
 - %datefolders = year_%Y/month_%m/day_%d

 # Partitions

-The default behaviour of the writer is to create partitions.
-Partitions are chunks of data upto 64Mb in size, partitions are also closed no new records have been appended to the writer for 30 seconds.
+The default behavior of the writer is to create partitions.
+Partitions are chunks of data up-to 64Mb in size, partitions are also closed no new records have been appended to the writer for 30 seconds.

 Partitions have four digit suffixes added to filenames.
-Compressed files have _.lzma_ added as an extention.
+Compressed files have _.lzma_ added as an extension.
 Writer will replace date placeholders with date fields:

 - `%Y` to year